Suwałki Gap: Russian corridor

 The topic returned in 2001–2002 when Poland and Lithuania were negotiating accession to the European Union.
 Russian citizens in Kaliningrad were facing the prospect of having to use passports and apply for visas to cross the border of the new EU member states, which sparked outrage in the Russian press.
 Therefore, Russia suggested that the European Commission grant a right to a 12-hour free transit for the citizens of the oblast through special corridors in Poland and Lithuania, but this proposal was rejected.
 Another proposal, with sealed trains, also failed to gain traction; it was ultimately agreed to introduce special permits for Russian citizens travelling to/from Kaliningrad Oblast for transit through Lithuania (but not Poland), known as Facilitated Rail Transit Document (FRTD) and a Facilitated Transit Document (FTD) for rail and road trips, respectively.

 Kaliningrad Oblast has since been generally supplied by freight trains transiting through Lithuania.
 However, on 17 June 2022, in retaliation for Russia's invasion of Ukraine, Lithuania started blocking supplies of sanctioned items to the enclave via road or rail, citing EU's sanction guidance.
 That guidance was then clarified in a way that exempted rail traffic from the restrictions so long as the volume of deliveries remained within prior consumption volumes, but then Šiaulių bankas, the bank servicing the transit payments, announced it would refuse to accept ruble payments from 15 August and any payments from Russian entities from 1 September.

 Transit remains possible via payments to other banks but, in September 2022, was expected to become more burdensome as payments for each freight service will be processed separately to comply with Lithuanian anti-fraud regulator's guidance.
+Another possibility remains for ships to go from St. Petersburg to Kaliningrad, but this route may be unavailable in winter because the more northerly port may freeze.

-EU civilian infrastructure
+EU economic infrastructure

+The Suwałki Gap hosts several critical corridors because it is the only land route between the Baltic states and the rest of the European Union and NATO.

 A strategic communication artery, known in the international E-road network as E67 or as Via Baltica (expressway S61 on the Polish side and A5 highway on the Lithuanian part), passes through the Suwałki Gap.
 It is part of the North Sea-Baltic Corridor (previously the Baltic-Adriatic Corridor), one of the core routes of the Trans-European Transport Network (TEN-T) that connects Finland and the Baltic states with the rest of Europe.
-As of November 2022, the Polish expressway is completed or under active construction; the opening of most of the yet-unopened segments is expected by 2023, and the road is planned to be finished by 2025.
-On the Lithuanian side, the construction of A5 highway to the border is in early stages, with the design contracts awarded in 2020–2021.
-The section of the motorway close to the Suwałki Gap is expected to be completed by late 2025.
+As of June 2025, the Polish expressway is completed; the only segment not fully open yet is the bypass of Łomża, expected to be unveiled in September 2025.
+On the Lithuanian side, most of the A5 highway is upgraded to a dual highway with grade-separated junctions.
+The last section of the motorway, that close to the border is slated to be completed by late 2025.